 Visual C++ 6.0 supplies ActiveX controls you can use in applications that you then redistribute.
-These controls are no longer included in Visual C++.
-Per the licensing agreements for Visual C++ 6.0, you can redistribute these controls with applications developed in Visual C++.
+These controls are not included in Visual C++ 2005.
+Per the licensing agreements for Visual C++ 6.0, you can redistribute these controls with applications developed in Visual C++ 2005.

 For a list of the redistributable Visual C++ 6.0 ActiveX controls, see Common\Redist\Redist.txt on Disc 1 of the Visual C++ 6.0 product CD.

 When distributing applications, you must install and register the .ocx for the ActiveX control (using Regsvr32.exe).
 In addition, you should make sure the target computer has current versions of the following system files (an asterisk indicates the file needs to be registered):

 If these DLLs are not available on the target system, you need to get them updated using the prescribed mechanism for updating the corresponding operating system.
 You can download the latest service packs for Windows operating systems from http://windowsupdate.microsoft.com.

 If your application uses one of the ActiveX controls that connects to a database, you must have the Microsoft Data Access Components (MDAC) installed on the target system.
 For more information, see Redistributing Database Support Files.